Corruptions of Supervised Learning Problems: Typology and Mitigations: Technical Background

-To better grasp the concept of Markov kernel, we can think of it as a parameterized family $\ka_{x_1}(\cdot) \,, x_1 \in X_1$ of probability measures on the space $(X_2,\mc{X}_2)$.
-It can interpreted as an \defemph{observation channel}, a concept rooted in information theory and properly formalized in \citep{csiszar1972class}.
-In this context, a Markov kernel serves as a detailed probabilistic description of the generative process leading from a ``hidden value'' $X_1$ to \emph{observed} distribution on $X_2$.

-Additionally, we can notice that Markov kernels clearly resemble conditional probabilities.\footnote{In fact, they are proved to be \emph{regular conditional probabilities}, see \citet{cinlar2011ProbabilityAS} for more details.} As such, for finite spaces they can we represented as stochastic matrices.
+To better grasp the concept of Markov kernel, we can think of it as a parameterized family $\ka(x_1, \cdot) \,, x_1 \in X_1$ of probability measures on the space $(X_2,\mc{X}_2)$.
+It can be interpreted as an \emph{observation channel}, a concept rooted in information theory and properly formalized in \citep{csiszar1972class}.
+In this context, a Markov kernel serves as a detailed probabilistic description of the generative process leading from a ``hidden value'' $X_1$ to \emph{observed} distribution on $X_2$. \footnote{In fact, under our assumptions they are the \emph{regular conditional probabilities} associated to the coupling of the spaces $(X_1,\mc{X}_1)$ and $(X_2,\mc{X}_2)$, see \citet{cinlar2011ProbabilityAS}.} As such, for finite spaces they can be represented as stochastic matrices.